Constructive S4 modal logics with the finite birelational frame property: Concluding remarks

-In total, there are eight logics that could be obtained from combinations of the three confluence frame conditions, and eight more for their upward-linear variants.
-The study of logics of frames satisfying both forth--up and forth--down confluence \cite{KR2023-26} has recently been initiated (in the enriched \emph{bi}-intuitionistic modal language), although the decidability results in this paper are not obtained via shallow model properties.
+In total, there are eight logics that could be obtained from combinations of the three confluence frame conditions, and eight more for their \altterm{upward linear}{upward-linear} variants.
+The study of \altterm{def:sfi}{$\sfi$}-like logics whose frames satisfy both \altterm{forth--up confluent}{forth--up} and \altterm{forth--down confluent}{forth--down confluence} has recently been expanded to the enriched \emph{bi}-intuitionistic modal language \cite{KR2023-26}.
+Note that the decidability results in that paper are not obtained directly via the \term{shallow} model property, given that models can no longer be assumed to be forest-like in the bi-intuitionistic setting.

-Finally, we mention that G\"odel modal logics are of independent interest (see for example~\cite{Caicedo2010StandardGM,MetcalfeO09}), with the G\"odel variants of the modal logics $\mathsf{K}$ and $\mathsf{S5}$ enjoying the finite model property~\cite{CaicedoMRR13}.
-However, the decidability of $\mathsf{GS4}$ and $\gds$ remained challenging problems, since these logics do not enjoy a finite model property for real-valued semantics.
+It is worth noting that G\"odel modal logics are of independent interest (see for example~\cite{Caicedo2010StandardGM,MetcalfeO09}), with the G\"odel variants of the modal logics $\mathsf{K}$ and $\mathsf{S5}$ enjoying the finite model property~\cite{CaicedoMRR13}.
+However, the decidability of \altterm{def:gsf}{$\gsf$} and \altterm{def:gsfc}{$\gsfc$} remained challenging problems, since these logics do not enjoy a finite model property for real-valued semantics.
 We have shown how birelational semantics do not have this issue, and indeed the logics enjoy the finite frame property for this semantics, and hence are decidable.
 We believe that this work could lead to a systematic treatment of other prominent G\"odel modal logics whose decidability was previously unknown, by first providing them with a birelational interpretation and then establishing the finite frame property under this semantics.

-An interesting question left open is that of the complexity of the two logics $\mathsf{GS4}$ and $\gds$.
-The exponential bound on the size of models yields a \textsc{nexptime} upper bound on complexity, but it is possible that validity is in fact \textsc{pspace}-complete since this is the case of G\"odel linear temporal logic, which is defined by similar frame conditions \cite{gtlwollic}.
+Finally, an interesting question left open is that of the complexity of the logics we have studied.
+The exponential bound on the size of \altterm{def:gsf}{$\gsf$} and \altterm{def:gsfc}{$\gsfc$} models yields a \textsc{nexptime} upper bound on complexity, but it is possible that validity is in fact \textsc{pspace}-complete since this is the case of G\"odel linear temporal logic defined by similar frame conditions \cite{gtlwollic}.
+In the case of \altterm{def:csf}{$\csf$}, the only known lower bound is \textsc{pspace}, inherited from the intuitionistic propositional fragment~\cite{statman1979intuitionistic}.
+Closing this gap remains an interesting open problem.
+Our conjecture is that \altterm{def:csf}{$\csf$} is indeed \textsc{pspace}-complete.
+Meanwhile, the finite models we have produced for \altterm{def:sfi}{$\sfi$} are superexponential in size, but it may be possible to obtain smaller models via a subsequent selection.
+In view of the non-primitive-recursive complexity of bimodal logics with similar frame properties~\cite{pml}, it is unclear whether an elementary upper bound may be found.
+We expect the results we have presented to be an important step in determining the complexity of these four logics.